 Group AB plasma or group A plasma that is high-titre negative can be given in an emergency when the blood group is unknown.
 Group AB plasma is universal but in short supply.

-If giving Octaplas or Methylene Blue Treated FFP to patients of unknown group, use group AB.
+If transfusing Octaplas or Methylene Blue Treated FFP to patients of unknown group, group AB is used.

 Group A fresh frozen plasma (FFP) that is labelled high-titre negative can be given to any blood group until the group is known.